Hard Money vs Stock Market

 The business I do in hard money lending is quite a bit different.
 I assess individual tangible assets.
 I then use reliable market data to ascertain a price point at which it makes little sense for the borrower to default.
 These evaluations are what I would classify as a micro-economy.
 A micro-economy has few moving parts and nuance to understand after the initial groundwork is done.

 I don’t want to be in the speculation business.
-I want to be in the business of assurance for the sake of the customer, and my sanity.
-Riding waves or building in bubbles are an open invitation to a stress aneurysm.
-It’s an important distinction between micro and macro-economies, the feasibility of reliably calculating the outcomes of each business interaction.
+I want to be in the business of assurance for the sake of the customer and myself.
+Riding waves or building businesses in bubbles are an open invitation to a stress aneurysm.
+When it comes to the feasibility of reliably calculating the outcomes of each business interaction, micro-economies have a clear advantage.

 My feelings on the subject,